 - Working on a Strategy for Transitional Justice and a Law on the Rights of Victims of Torture and Civilian Victims of War.

 - Protection programmes for children and women victims of trafficking, in partnership with the NGO sector.

 - Revised Action Plan for Roma Education to increase presence of Roma children in schools.

-- Ratified the Convention for Protection of Persons with Disabilities.
+Convention for Protection of Persons with Disabilities.

 Number of States taking part in the discussion

 - Judicial reform to improve the independence of the judiciary.

 - Strategy to prevent and combat domestic violence.